 Our Thule Urban Glide 2 jogging stroller has been my absolute favorite piece of both running gear and baby gear.
-Once Isla turned six months old, the running stroller has allowed me to train outside without waking up super early.
+Once Baby La-la turned six months old, the running stroller has allowed me to train outside without waking up super early.
 I am able to run higher mileage because of it.
 The running stroller permits me the opportunity to share my hobby with my daughter from a young age.

 Stroller running is not easy; however, it is an enjoyable and effective way to train.
 I use stroller running tips to ensure that both baby and I are happy on our runs.

 It should go without saying, but it is crucial to follow the manufacturer’s instructions.
 Do not run with a baby younger than six months or a baby with poor head control.
 (If you are not sure if your six-month-old is ready for a jogging stroller, talk with your pediatrician.)
 Do not run with the car seat attachment, as it is top-heavy and unstable.
 Only use a stroller designed for running.
 Run in safe areas and be cautious about taking the stroller on any route with car traffic or poor visibility.

 Gauge Your Intensity without Pace

 Running with a stroller places has a higher energy demand than normal running.
 Studies can debate exactly how much, but if you ask any parent, they will tell you that it is harder to run with a stroller than without.

 Certain factors will increase energy demand even further.
 Hills become exponentially more challenging with a stroller.
 Wind will require even more grit.
 If you are going to run often with a stroller, you need to learn to regulate your intensity based on perceived effort, not pace.